Rider University: History

 The school was founded as Trenton Business College on October 1, 1865, by Henry Beadman Bryant and Henry D. Stratton, operators of the Bryant and Stratton chain of private business schools.
 The school was located in Temperance Hall at the corner of South Broad and Front Streets in Trenton, New Jersey.
 Andrew J Rider was appointed as its first president.
 President Rider owned 500 acres of cranberry bogs near Hammonton, New Jersey.
-According to tradition, this is why the school colors are cranberry and white.
+This is why the school colors are cranberry and white.

 The school grew and periodically moved to larger quarters.
 In 1896 women were admitted.
 In 1896 the school was renamed Rider Business College.
 President Rider stepped down the following year.

 In 1920 the institution moved to East State Street in Trenton and officially became known as Rider College.
 In 1922 the New Jersey Board of Education granted Rider College permission to confer the degrees of Bachelor of Accounts and Bachelor of Commercial Science.
 In 1957 Rider Business College introduced liberal studies leading to a Bachelor of Arts degree.